htlou/Interp/hands_on.md

 1. dataset: I clone my gpt4_eval repository to annotate a dataset.
     - prompt: system_prompt.py
     - output: output.json
-2. SFT: Use the pku safe-rlhf repository to perform sft, but met a bug when loading the sft model to HookedTransformer: *RuntimeError: The size of tensor a (50257) must match the size of tensor b (50258) at non-singleton dimension 0*
+2. SFT: Use the pku-alignment/pku-saferlhf repository to perform sft, but met a bug when loading the sft model to HookedTransformer: *RuntimeError: The size of tensor a (50257) must match the size of tensor b (50258) at non-singleton dimension 0*
 3. It's 3h now, try to debug now
 4. holy sh*t I forgot to delete the pad token in the sft config
 5. bug 2 fixed, but the output is terrible... freaking overfit!